aklinker1/miasma/docs/docs/FirstApp.md

 ### Destroying Apps

-And that's all you need to know to get started!

 Before you start deploying your own apps, lets quickly clean up these two test apps so you're starting with a clean slate:

 ```bash